haptork/easyLambda/doc/tutorial/1_dataflow.md

 There are three units in the above program.
 It starts with `rise` which takes a function that is source of the data. `fromMem` is an ezl function to get the input data to the flow.
-Next are two `map` units, the number flows from rise to map-sqrt, the result of `sqrt` is added to the input number and is passed to map-plus.
-The data coming out of second map is being printed on to the standard output using `dump`.
+Next are two `map` units, the number flows from rise to map-sqrt, the input number and the result of `sqrt` (25.0, 5.0) is passed to map-plus.
+The data that comes out of second map (25.0, 5.0, 30.0) is printed on to the standard output using `dump`.
 The flow runs only when `run` is called.
-In addition to running a flow, it can also be built and run later multiple times with different data or can be added to another data-flows.  `dump()` can be added to any unit as a property of that unit, similar embellishments exist for parallelism and for compositions as we will see in further sections.
+In addition to running a flow, it can also be built and run later multiple times with different data or can be added to another data-flows.
+`dump()` can be added to any unit as a property of that unit, similar embellishments exist for parallelism and for compositions as we will see in further sections.

 The data-flow paradigm is declarative, unlike general C++ procedural programs it is more expressive.
 The examples of declarative paradigm include computations